 - In a large mixing bowl whisk together the spelt flour, baking powder, sea salt and lemon zest and set aside

 - In another large mixing bowl, cream together the coconut oil and coconut sugar.
-Stir in the maple syrup, beaten eggs and vanilla.
+Stir in the maple syrup, beaten eggs, lemon juice and vanilla.
 Pour this mixture over the flour and stir until just combined.
 Don't over mix!
 Gently fold in the berries

 - Scoop evenly into the muffin tin and bake for 25-30 minutes, checking that a toothpick comes out clean